 Let’s face it, we’re not getting enough sleep.
-The average night’s sleep lasts just 6.8 hours.1 Among the millions of us struggling to sleep each night, many are turning to social media platforms such as TikTok for quick fixes, trends, and hacks.
+The average night’s sleep lasts just 6.8 hours.
+1 Among the millions of us struggling to sleep each night, many are turning to social media platforms such as TikTok for quick fixes, trends, and hacks.

 From mocktails to eating pineapple before bed, sleep tips and tricks on TikTok often promise a quick and easy way to solve your sleep problems.
 A 2023 survey from the American Academy of Sleep Medicine found that more than 40% of people admit to trying viral trends involving sleep.2

-Meanwhile, our 2024 ResMed Sleep Survey shows that almost one-fifth of those surveyed (18%) choose social media as a trusted source of information about sleep health.1 But it’s not always easy to sort the facts from the fad with the content we consume online.
+Meanwhile, our 2024 Resmed Sleep Survey shows that almost one-fifth of those surveyed (18%) choose social media as a trusted source of information about sleep health.1 But it’s not always easy to sort the facts from the fad with the content we consume online.

 Let us dive into the world of TikTok sleep trends to debunk 4 common myths and see the evidence to support these strategies.